 Want to get involved?
 Reach out mercadomira@protonmail.com

 Our goal is to educate future generations about sustainable living and cultivating a deep connection with the natural world.
-Our association offers a daily playgroup for preschoolers to engage with nature through an outdoor playground, forest trails, a permaculture kids’ garden, and a tree nursery.
+Our association offers a daily playgroup for our members preschool children to engage with nature through an outdoor playground, forest trails, a permaculture kids’ garden, and a tree nursery.
 Rooted in Montessori principles, our approach fosters independence, curiosity, and respect for the environment.
-By blending playful, hands-on experiences and outdoor exploration, children develop natural awareness, problem-solving skills, and a love for nature that will guide their future growth and learning.
+By blending playful, outdoor and hands-on experiences, problem-solving skills, and a love for nature that will guide their future growth and learning.

 Time for Future promotes regenerative futures through diverse residencies for researchers, entrepreneurs, professionals, employees, and artists.
 Participants live and work on site and collaborate with local communities, guided by local mentors, to address key challenges.
 The programme links these local projects with European and global issues, fostering regional expertise and knowledge exchange.